wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_multiple.md

   - highest flop / best-connected: [9.90 sec : 12.79 sec : 18.81 sec]
   - highest flop / earliest completion: [9.50 sec : 13.08 sec : 18.02 sec]

-The main observation is that random really look as good  as anything else now!
+The main observation is that random really looks as good  as anything else now!
 And in fact, earliest completion is a bit worse!
 Welcome to the confusing world of scheduling.